Kitware/nrtk/docs/index.rst

 Welcome to the documentation for NRTK, a tool created for developers and Test and Evaluation (T&E) engineers seeking to rigorously evaluate and enhance the robustness of computer vision models.
 This toolkit simulates a wide range of real-world perturbations, focusing on sensor-specific variables such as changes in camera focal length and aperture diameter.
-It provides a detailed analysis of how these factors affect algorithm performance and expand existing datasets.
+It enables detailed analysis of how these factors affect algorithm performance and expand existing datasets.
 Whether you're dealing with subtle shifts in optical settings or more pronounced environmental changes, this toolkit gives you the insights and capabilities necessary to ensure your innovative computer